nginxinc/nginx-ingress-workshops/Azure/labs/lab1/readme.md

     ```

     Observe the `lab1/nginx-plus-ingress.yaml` looking at below details:
-     - On line #36, we have replaced the `nginx-plus-ingress:3.2.1` placeholder with a workshop image that we pushed in the private ACR registry.
+     - On line #36, we have replaced the `nginx-plus-ingress:3.2.1` placeholder with a workshop image that we pushed in the private ACR registry as instructed in lab0.

+         >**Note:** Make sure you replace the image with the appropriate image that you pushed in your ACR registry.
      - On lines #50-51, we have added TCP port 9000 for the Plus Dashboard.
      - On lines #96-97, we have enabled the Dashboard and set the IP access controls to the Dashboard.
      - On line #106, we have enabled Prometheus to collect metrics from the NGINX Plus stats API.